 Settlement Permission (Permanent Residence)

-Living here for a significant period, you will surely like to know when your residence is finally permanent.
+Living here for a significant period, you surely would like to know when your residence is finally permanent.
 I have answered many of these questions in the last years.
 Here are some of the questions and answers.

 I have lived here in Germany and worked as an employee for over six years now.
 I have now decided I do not want to go back to my country of origin.
 I want to stay here for good.
 However, I am reluctant to give up my citizenship.
 I have an “Aufenthaltserlaubnis” which I regularly have to renew.
 What is required to live here permanently?